andyljones/NeuralNetworkMicroarraySegmentation/readme.md

-This is the companion code for the paper *Segmenting Microarrays with Deep Neural Networks*.
+This is the companion code for the paper ["Segmenting Microarrays with Deep Neural Networks"](https://drive.google.com/open?id=0B41YdZCna0v1c0dydDlEMUxWVDg&authuser=0).

 #### Installation
 To use this code, you'll need to